 Personalised information and advice is available throughout the whole process, from gaining an initial overview right through to securing a detailed analysis.

 The initial overview: advisory services provided by consumer centres

 If you’re looking to gain an initial overview and tips on how to conserve energy, the are a good place to start.
 They offer a wide range of information services on their websites, over the phone, and can even come to your home.

 "Building check" one of the services provided by the consumer centres

 The ‘building check’ is a service designed for homeowners.
 It involves a two-hour appointment with an energy consultant from the consumer centre who will visit you at your home to take a closer look at your energy consumption and provide initial recommendations as to how you can best improve your energy efficiency.
 Your costs total a mere 20 Euros, because all of the energy advice provided and organised by the consumer centres is cofinanced by the Federal Ministry for Economic Affairs and Energy under the “Federal funding for energy advice from the consumer centres” programme.
 For further information, please call the freephone consumer-centre hotline on 0800 - 809 802 400.

 "Heating checks" provided by the consumer centres

 In addition to the ‘building check’, the consumer centres also offer a ‘heating check’ (launched at the start of October 2015), a useful service for anyone that owns a heating system.
 The heating check looks at the actual efficiency of the heating system when in use.
 It consists of a two-hour appointment with an energy consultant from the consumer centre who will visit you at home to provide you with practical tips on how to optimise your heating system, thus saving you money.
-This service is also part of the advisory services on energy cofinanced by the Federal Ministry for Economic Affairs and Energy and is therefore available to consumers for the price of just 40 euros.
+This service costs a mere 40 Euros, as this energy advisory service is also cofinanced by federal funding from the Federal Ministry for Economic Affairs and Energy.

 Practical tool: the modernisation wizard